Long, droning ambient tracks.

 La Paix do Soir - Musique de Tendresse (2000)

 French musician.
-The above mentioned works, except La Paix..., are all parts of the huge ‘La Collection Oxygene’ set which also included music by other musicians.
+Most of the above mentioned works are part of the huge ‘La Collection Oxygene’ set which also included music by other musicians.

 An Open Letter To Franz Kafka